arnaudporet/kali/readme.txt

 If you are interested in my work, or ultimately if you use it, feel free to let me know.

-This work is licensed under the BSD 3-Clause License (see the BSD_3-Clause.txt file).
+This work is licensed under the BSD 2-Clause License (see the BSD_2-Clause_License.txt file in the present folder).

 Recommended prerequisites:
     * operating system: Linux, such as Ubuntu (http://www.ubuntu.com/)